 Below you will find a description for each specialization along with a link to a sample schedule.

 Biomechanics is a broad subfield that includes orthopedic/rehabilitation engineering (including the design of wheelchairs and prosthetics) and the study of mechanical forces produced by biological systems.
-For example, this subfield helps us better understand the fluid dynamics of blood flow and the forces acting on tissues in the artery, which allows us to design better cardiovascular interventional devices.
+This subfield helps us understand the fluid dynamics of blood flow and the forces acting on tissues in the artery allowing us to design better cardiovascular interventional devices.
 Biomechanics involves a more intensive study of mechanics, dynamics and thermodynamics.

 Visualizing anatomical structure, physiological processes, metabolic activity and molecular expression in living tissue is essential for the diagnosis of disease, development of new therapeutics, evaluation of the response to therapeutics and guidance of interventional procedures.
 An imaging biomedical engineer can develop instruments for imaging, create algorithms for three-dimensional reconstruction of imaging data and generate new contrast agents to enhance image quality.
 Our program is particularly strong in molecular imaging, which involves detecting molecular-scale events within living systems.
 Depending upon your area of interest, the imaging specialization can require further study of electronics, signal processing, chemistry or computer programming.

 Biomedical engineers can develop devices, instruments and implants ranging from the nano- to macro-scale that can be used in the diagnosis, treatment or prevention of disease.
 This involves combining technologies like pharmaceuticals, electronics and mechanical devices to develop combination medical treatments.